 4. Good movements

 Movement is quite good for the healing disc as long as movements are gentle and do not produce sudden or sustained rises in IDP.
-If the disc is very painful and the injury is very new, then obviously rest rather than movement is very much indicated.
-But as pain subsides and time passes, the right way to speed up healing and promote good tissue formation over the injury site, is to progressively add good movement.
-Importantly, the fact that your low back might hurt through movement does not imply that any harm is being done; as long as pain is not sharp or severe, and as long as there is no increase in pain after movement has finished, some movement may well help as long as you don’t overdo it.
+If the disc is very painful and the injury is very new, then rest rather than movement is very much indicated.
+But as pain subsides and time passes, the right way to speed up healing and promote proper tissue formation over the injury site is to progressively add good movement.
+Importantly, the fact that your low back might hurt through movement does not imply that any harm is being done.
+As long as pain is not sharp or severe, and as long as there is no increase in pain after movement has finished, some activity may well help as long as you don’t overdo it.

-If you have low back pain from a painful or weak disc, surgery is not really a viable option except for the most long standing and difficult cases as it has a poor track record (although surgery can be indicated for intractable sciatica of over 6-10 weeks duration).
-When all else has failed for low back pain, and a surgeon believes a disc is the cause of it, a steroid injection may well be considered, and in the future other more progressive techniques will likely be available.
+If you have low back pain (and no sciatica) from a painful or weak disc, surgery is not really a viable option except for the most long-standing and severe cases as it has a poor track record.
+Surgery for sciatica, however, can work well and is possibly indicated for intractable sciatica of over 6-10 weeks duration.
+When all else has failed for low back pain, and a surgeon believes a disc is the cause of it, a steroid injection may well be considered, and in the future, other more progressive techniques will likely be available.
 The surgeon will still want to be assured that a course of manual therapy has been tried, and proper rehabilitation (exercise strengthening) of the lumbar spine has been done, before considering any of these more invasive options.

-In the early stages, rhythmic movements of the low back while lying on your back will help.
-Later, walking and gentle swimming (less so breaststroke) are also very good.
+- In the early stages, rhythmic movements of the low back while lying on your back will help.
+Later, walking and gentle swimming (less so breaststroke) are also excellent.

-For cardio-vascular fitness, try cross-trainers or stair-masters instead.
+- For cardio-vascular fitness, try cross-trainers or stair-masters.
 Road cycling may, however, be fine for the disc, especially mountain biking where the body is inclined forward and the body weight is borne through the arms.

-At the appropriate time, resistance exercises for the arms and legs will indirectly help the low back, providing emphasis is placed on good posture and technique during the exercise.
+- At the appropriate time, resistance exercises for the arms and legs will indirectly help the low back, providing emphasis is placed on proper posture and technique during the exercise.

-Specific exercises to strengthen the muscles of the lumbar spine will also be important, and fall into a special category which needs discussing with your therapist or trainer.
+- Specific exercises to strengthen the muscles of the lumbar spine will also be necessary, but need discussing with your therapist or trainer.